Free Shipping on most orders over $89

 What happens if my total alkalinity is too high? (above 125 ppm)

-• Pump & pipe damage: When scale builds up in your pipes and around your pump, their performance is significantly diminished.
+• Pump and pipe damage: When scale builds up in your pipes and around your pump, their performance is significantly diminished.
 As your pump clogs with scale, it will no longer circulate water as quickly or effectively.
 Damaged pool filters will not be able to remove contaminants or algae with the same proficiency.
 Your pool water’s safety can become compromised.

 The cheapest and most popular way to raise your pool’s total alkalinity is with sodium bicarbonate, known widely as baking soda.